 Millicent Hearst maintained a strong relationship with her five sons throughout her life.
 All the sons were very solicitous of her feelings regarding her marital situation and the potentially scandalous situation of their father’s private life.
 In general the sons sided with their mother, but they relied on their father for their livelihoods.
 In public life, she remained Mrs. William Randolph Hearst.

-Mrs. William Randolph Hearst established herself firmly in the social and political landscape of New York City through involvement in many charitable activities, often on behalf of the Hearst newspapers.
-Her social activism was flowered during World War I when she was appointed by Mayor John Hylan as Chairman of the Mayor’s Committee of Women on National Defense.
+Mrs. William Randolph Hearst established herself firmly in the social and political landscape of New York City through involvement in many philanthropic activities, often on behalf of the Hearst newspapers.
+Her social activism flowered during World War I when she was appointed by Mayor John Hylan as Chairman of the Mayor’s Committee of Women on National Defense.
 The committee sponsored entertainments for servicemen, operated a canteen, encouraged enlistments, sponsored patriotic rallies and provided staples such as coal, milk, and ice to the needy.
 Millicent Hearst also served on wartime committees to raise funds for the rebuilding of France and the relief of French orphans.

 Millicent Willson Hearst, generous philanthropist and devoted mother, died on December 5, 1974, more than two decades after the death of her husband, William Randolph Hearst.
 She is buried at Woodlawn Cemetery in Long Island, New York.